microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraIdentityProvider.md

 LinkedIn-OAUTH LinkedInName
 ```

-This example adds a LinkedIn identity provider.
+This example Adds a LinkedIn identity provider.

 ## Parameters